Last Day in India

 As always, I leave with a deeply rooted appreciation for those who make our stays here pleasant, fulfilling, and memorable.
 My heart-felt thanks to all of you.

-3 thoughts on “Last Day in India
+3 responses to “Last Day in India”

-1. “Chennai is a city of contradictions: poverty and wealth, deeply held spiritual practices and senseless violence, respect for women and elders and brutal assaults against them…”
+2. “Chennai is a city of contradictions: poverty and wealth, deeply held spiritual practices and senseless violence, respect for women and elders and brutal assaults against them…”

 It appears that no matter how far one travels, one always encounters a little bit of home.